 Create a Killer Profile on LinkedIn

 With over 706 million users in 200 countries, LinkedIn has become a premier source for employers to hire talent and jobseekers to find superb positions.
-Some 20 million recruiters use LinkedIn and there’s anything between 18 million and 20 million jobs at any point of time that’s available on this networking website for professionals, says Kinsta.com.
+Some 20 million recruiters use LinkedIn and there are anything between 18 million and 20 million jobs at any point of time that is available on this networking website for professionals, says Kinsta.com.
 At least one job seeker gets an offer every 10 seconds on LinkedIn, according to its official website.

 This means that you simply can’t afford to ignore the vast potential that LinkedIn offers for finding a new job during the recession.
 And to find a job, you’ll require a killer profile on LinkedIn.
 It’s not difficult to create an amazing LinkedIn profile if you exert some extra effort and thought.
 Also, make a lot of connections in your profession through LinkedIn, including current or past bosses and colleagues, faculty members, and others whom you associate with.
 Especially, connect with persons that can provide excellent references to a prospective employer, if necessary, to find a new job during the recession.